 Emmanuel Xanthos

-Xanthos spent the first years of the war (1821-1826) in Peloponnese but later moved to Wallachia, present Romania, where he stayed until 1837.
-This year marks his return to Greece, that had now become an independent state.
-He was appointed to a minor administrative post in Hydra but was shortly dismissed.
-In 1845, he published his memoirs which constitute a precious source of information about the Greek revolutionary war.
+In 1837, Xanthos finally returned to Greece, which had now become an independent state.
+Upon returning to the country, he was appointed to a minor administrative post in Hydra but was shortly dismissed.
+In 1845, he published his memoirs which constitute a precious source of information about the Greek Revolutionary War.
 He spent the rest of his life in poverty and died in Athens in 1852.

 DISCOVER MORE ABOUT PATMOS